giaunv/bookmarks-rest-oauth2-springboot/README.md

-# A Hello rest service with Spring Boot, Gradle, and Java
+# A Hello REST OAuth2 Service with Spring Boot, Gradle, and Java

 # Credits